pav0107/CV/README.md

 In my first job as an advertising creative/writer I was tasked with leading in the creation of a documentary on music torture for human rights charity Reprieve.
 I had precisely zero experience of making documentary films.

 I threw myself into it, doing tonnes of research and creating a structure to tell a compelling story.
-I also made sure I'd crafted the right questions for people I would interview.
+I also made sure I crafted the right questions for people I would interview.
 I had precisely zero experience in conducting interviews.

 I ended up interviewing Tony Benn, Robert Del Naja (Massive Attack), Philippe Sands QC (Professor of Law at UCL), Dr William Hopkins (consultant psychiatrist at the Medical Foundation for the Care of Victims of Torture), Moazzam Begg (former prisoner at Guantanamo Bay), Ruhal Ahmed (former prisoner at Guantanamo Bay) and Christopher Arendt (former guard at Guantanamo Bay).
 Thankfully, the interviews went really well, I had tonnes of great material to work with and my boss was happy.